Estuary

 • Collaboration: Share your findings with colleagues and collaborate on data analysis projects.

 Before your data can be discovered, it needs to flow smoothly from its sources.
-Tools like Estuary Flow simplify data pipeline creation, ensuring your discovery tools have clean, reliable data to work with.
+Tools like Estuary simplify data pipeline creation, ensuring your discovery tools have clean, reliable data to work with.

 1. Tableau